ssc-meetups-community/meetups/index.md

     * Contact: michal.trzesimiech (at) gmail.com

 * Washington DC
-    * Meetup scheduled: Saturday June 24, 2017 (recurring but irregular)
+    * Meetup scheduled: Meetups are recurring but irregular - check Facebook group
-      * Location: 450 Massachussetts Ave NW, The Meridian at Gallery Place, roof/14th floor lounge (private residence)
     * Previous meetups:
       * Saturday April 15, 2017,  7  PM
       * Saturday May 20, 2017
+      * Saturday June 24, 2017
     * Contact: robirahman94 (at) gmail.com
     * See also LessWrong DC
       * lesswrong-dc (at) googlegroups.com